 Look after your mental well-being; it can feel like an emotional rollercoaster.
 Make use of the support networks around you in school, college and at home.
 If you feel there is no one you can turn to please look for help from support services such as Samaritans and NHS Helplines:

 There are local services in many areas across the country who can offer support with both career choices and emotional health.
 In Kent we provide support for adults and young people in different ways.
-You can access our services via our service finder at: www.cxk.org We also offer free resources to help you with your career options and emotional well-being at: www.cxk.org/resources
+You can view our services here.
+We also offer free resources to help you with your career options and emotional well-being.

 Whatever happens on the day, we wish you and your friends the best of luck; if however, you find yourself stuck please reach out and contact us.
 We will do what we can to help.
 Even if it feels like ‘everything has gone wrong’ there are always options and ways forward.